astronomer/docs/archived_software_docs/version-0.27/pre-create-namespaces.md

     kubectl apply -f commander.yaml
     ```

 4. To confirm that the configuration was successful, create a new Deployment with a [custom release name](configure-deployment.md#customize-release-names) in your custom namespace.
-If you check the logs of the Commander pod running in your custom namespace, you should see that Commander was able to immediately install Airflow charts for the new Deployment:
+If you check the logs of the Commander pod running in your custom namespace, you should see that Commander was able to immediately install Apache Airflow®® charts for the new Deployment:

     ```text
     time="2021-07-21T16:30:23Z" level=info msg="releaseName <release-name>, chart astronomer-ee/airflow,     chartVersion 0.20.0, namespace <your-namespace-name>" function=InstallRelease package=helm